Thelymitra maculata

-Thelymitra maculata, commonly called the spotted curly locks or eastern curly locks, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
+Thelymitra maculata, commonly called spotted curly locks or eastern curly locks, is a species of orchid in the family Orchidaceae and endemic to the south-west of Western Australia.
 It has a single erect leaf, spiralling around the flowering stem and a single pink or purplish, spotted flower with more or less circular, yellow ear-like arms on the sides of the column.

 Description

 Thelymitra maculata is a tuberous, perennial herb with a dark green leaf which is egg-shaped near the base, then suddenly narrows to a linear, curved or spirally twisted upper part.
 The upper part is 30-80 mm long and 2-3 mm wide.
 A single pink or purplish flower with irregular spots, 15-25 mm wide is borne on a flowering stem 100-200 mm tall.
 The sepals and petals are 7-12 mm long and 3-6 mm wide.
 The column is also pink or purplish, about 3 mm long and 2 mm wide with a cluster of small glands on its back.
 There are two ear-like, more or less circular yellow arms on the sides of the column.
 The flowers are self-pollinating and open on hot days.
 Flowering occurs in July and August.